yyai326/jekyll-theme-conference/Registration/index.md

 ## How to Register
+Registration for the conference will be started on <span style = "color:red">ToDo</span>.

-To register for the conference, please fill out the registration form (<span style = "color:red">ToDo</span>) and make the payment according to the instructions provided on the form.
+To register for the conference, please fill out the registration form in [Indico](https://indico.ibs.re.kr/event/1150/) and make the payment according to the instructions provided on the form.
+You don't need to create an account on Indico to register, but having one may help you manage your registration more easily.
 If you are a student, please be prepared to provide a valid student ID during the registration process.

 #### Payment Methods
 <span style = "color:red">ToDo</span>